SOFIA-USRA/sofia_redux/docs/manuals/forcast/users/data_description.rst

 coordinate offsets for a grid of pinholes imaged in the lab and a 2D polynomial warping function to resample the 256x256 pixels to an undistorted grid.
-The resulting image is 262x247 pixels with image scale of 0.768"/pixel for a corrected field of view of 3.4x3.2 arc minutes.
+The resulting image is 262x247 pixels with image scale of 0.768"/pixel for a corrected field of view of 3.4x3.2 arcminutes.
 Pixels outside of the detector area are set to NaN to distinguish them from real data values.